mwcremer/dnd-bx/combined.md

 A 3' tall, weighty jug with a sealed stopper.
 Breaking the seal and removing the stopper releases a trapped [efreeti](#efreeti_lesser), who will serve the character.

 - The efreeti will serve the one who freed it (and only that character) once per day.
 - After 101 days, its service ends.
-The creature then returns to its home---the legendary City of Brass.
+The creature then returns to its home&mdash;the legendary City of Brass.
 - If the efreeti is killed, its service ends.

 ### <a name="elemental_summoning_device"></a> Elemental Summoning Device